How to Shop For The Best Garage Air Conditioner

 In a way, yes.

 When you insulate an area, you don’t make it hotter or colder.
-You simply make it harder for the hot air to move where you don’t want it.
+You make it harder for the hot air to move where you don’t want it.

 Think of insulation as a gigantic thermostat padlock.
 The more insulation you have, the stronger the padlock.